savoirtech/hecate/README.md

 Hecate is a general-purpose utilities library for [Apache Cassandra] (http://cassandra.apache.org/).

-Hecate was born from 2012 [Apache](http://www.apache.org/licenses/LICENSE-2.0)-licensed effort, originally created by Jeff Genender.
+Hecate was born from a 2012 [Apache](http://www.apache.org/licenses/LICENSE-2.0)-licensed effort, originally created by Jeff Genender.

 At JavaOne 2013, Jeff Geneder and Johan Edstrom presented